Contact the LIO, participate in an upcoming meeting, or learn about other opportunities to support the Puyallup Watershed.

 Upcoming LIO Meetings

-Quarterly LIO Meetings are usually held four times a year, on the 2nd Thursday of the month, from 3:00pm-5:00pm.
+Quarterly LIO Meetings are usually held four times a year, on the last Wednesday of the month, from 10:00am-12:00pm (every third month).
 Meetings are currently held on Zoom.

 Other Ways to Get Involved

 Participating in a quarterly LIO meeting isn’t the only way to get involved.
 You can also:

 - Request a presentation about the LIO for your agency, organization, or group

 - Join the PWR-LIO stakeholder contacts email list to receive meeting announcements, agendas, and meeting minutes (see link below)

 - Read the Ecosystem Recovery Plan, adopted August 2021